Aaron98990/ways-of-the-game/misconduct.md

   - "You are *" / "Are you *?" - "You are terrible/incopetent/the worst/twat/idiot/stupid/cheater/corrupt."
   - "* you" - "Fuck you"

+93% of interpersonal communication is not what is being said.
+Scientific analysis has determined that in person-to-person communication:
+- Words convey 7% of the message
+- Intonation, pitch and pace of speech convey 38%
+- Vibes, body movements, gestures, facial expressions convey 55% .

+<a href="Bad%20Language%20Mapping.pdf" target=”_blank”>Bad Language Mapping</a>

-For any remark above: think if it was public or private.
-If private and towards you, you may just go with dissent, if you deem appropiate.
-If public, you can't let your self be undermined as everyone will treat you with less respect so a send-off is required.
+For any remark above: think if it was public or private and how it's delivered.
+If private and towards you or its delivery is weak, you may just go with dissent (caution), if you deem appropiate.
+If public and its delivery is condescending/demanding, you can't let your self be undermined as everyone will treat you with less respect so a send-off is required.

 ### **Second caution**